Pediatric Dentistry | Valparaiso, Indiana

 Parents should provide children with a nourishing, well-balanced diet.
 Very sugary diets should be modified and continuous snacking should be discouraged.
 Oral bacteria feeds on leftover sugar particles in your child’s mouth after each helping of food, emitting harmful acids that erode tooth enamel, gum tissue, and bone.
 Avoid sticky foods (like toffee), which form plaque quickly and are extremely difficult to pry off the teeth.
 Space out snacks when possible, and provide non-sugary alternatives like celery sticks, carrot sticks or low-fat yogurt.
 Save the sugar and starch for mealtimes, when the child is producing more saliva and drinking water.
 Make sure they drink enough water to cleanse the teeth.

 Though pacifier use and thumb sucking generally cease over time, both can cause the teeth to misalign.
 If the child must use a pacifier, choose an “orthodontically” correct model.
 This will minimize the risk of developmental problems like narrow roof arches and crowding.
-Your dentist can suggest a strategy (or provide a dental appliance) for thumb sucking cessation.
+Your pediatric dentist can suggest a strategy (or provide a dental appliance) for thumb sucking cessation.

 Also, sippy cups are thought to cause “baby bottle tooth decay” when they are used beyond the intended age (approximately twelve months).
 The small amount of liquid emitted with each sip causes sugary liquid to continually swill around the teeth.
 Ask your child’s dentist for advice in helping your child graduate from the sippy cup to adult drinking glasses.